Wordlist

 Supplier of an article

 Means any producer or importer of an article, distributor or other actor in the supply chain placing an article on the market.
-(REACH)
+(The REACH Regulation)

 Supplier of a substance or a mixture

 Means any manufacturer, importer, downstream user or distributor placing on the market a substance, on its own or in a mixture, or a mixture.
-(REACH)
+(The REACH Regulation)

 Sustainable development

-Development that meets the needs of the present without compromising the ability of future generations to meet their own needs (Out common future, 1987).
+Development that meets the needs of the present without compromising the ability of future generations to meet their own needs (Our common future, 1987).

 Substances that meet the criteria in Article 57 in the REACH Regulation.
 These are carcinogenic, mutagenic, toxic to reproduction, dangerous for the environment (persistent, bioaccumulative, toxic or very persistent and very bioaccumulative) or which have other serious properties, for example endocrine disrupting properties.